Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 September 2025 11.30.58 UTC
+- WIB: Selasa, 30 September 2025 12.27.52 UTC
-- WITA: Selasa, 30 September 2025 12.30.58 UTC
+- WITA: Selasa, 30 September 2025 13.27.52 UTC
-- WIT: Selasa, 30 September 2025 13.30.58 UTC
+- WIT: Selasa, 30 September 2025 14.27.52 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: funny
+Kategori: success